 Aggressive treatments of elevations in blood pressure have been extremely important in preventing kidney failure.
 Blood pressure medications, particularly the angiotensin converting enzyme (ACE) inhibitor class of drugs, such as lisinopril, are frequently used.

 Some research indicates that colchicine can be helpful in decreasing the inflammation and tenderness that periodically accompanies the calcinosis nodules in the skin.
-Skin itching can be relieved with lotions (emollients) such as Eucerin, Lubriderm, and Bag Balm.
+Skin itching can be relieved with lotions (emollients) such as Eucerin, Lubriderm, and Curel.

-Constipation, cramping, and diarrhea are sometimes caused by bacteria that can be treated with tetracycline, erythromycin, ciprofloxin, or metranidazole.
+Constipation, cramping, and diarrhea are sometimes caused by bacteria that can be treated with tetracycline (Sumycin), erythromycin (E-Mycin, Eryc, Ery-Tab, Pce, Pediazole, Ilosone), ciprofloxacin (Cipro), or metronidazole (Flagyl).
 Increased fluid intake and fiber intake are good general measures to take to reduce these symptoms.
 A variety of medications that promote movement of the bowels are available.

-Additionally, medications are used to suppress the overly active immune system that seems to be spontaneously causing the disease in organs.
+Additionally, medicines are used to suppress the overly active immune system that seems to be spontaneously causing the disease in organs.
 Medications used for this purpose include penicillamine, azathioprine (Imuran, Azasan), and methotrexate (Rheumatrex, Trexall).
 Serious inflammation of the lungs (alveolitis) can require immune suppression with cyclophosphamide (Cytoxan) along with prednisone (Deltasone, Liquid Pred).
 The optimal treatment of scleroderma lung disease is an area of active research.
-Stem cell transplantation is being explored as a possible option.
+Stem-cell transplantation is being explored as a possible option.

-No medication has been found to be universally effective for all patients with scleroderma.
+No medicine has been found to be universally effective for patients with scleroderma.
 In an individual patient, the illness may be mild and not require treatments.
 In some, the disease is ravaging, relentless, and can lead to death.
-Because blood vessel damage is a primary part of the pathology of scleroderma, patients with this disease must not smoke.
+Because blood vessel damage is a primary part of the pathology of scleroderma, patients with this condition must not smoke.